jbemmel/srl-evpn-proxy/SRL-EVPN-Leaves.md

-# Basic underlay configuration for a pair of leaves with iBGP EVPN
+# Basic L2 VXLAN configuration for a pair of leaves with iBGP EVPN

 The snippets below can be used to configure a pair of SR Linux nodes with basic underlay connectivity and BGP EVPN between 2 leaves: